Sejdii/Software-Testing-Handbook/docs/integration/integration_tests.md

 !!! warning "Is it worth performing such tests?"

-    If the message-sending logic is straightforward, these integration tests can often be omitted; verification is then typically covered with module or unit tests.
+    If the message-sending logic is straightforward, these integration tests can often be omitted; verification is then typically covered with module tests.
     However, if the logic includes more complex scenarios or multiple conditions, integration tests become valuable to ensure that the adapter interacts with the broker as intended.